josegonzalez/cakephp-filter/README.markdown

 - Download an archive from github and extract it in `/plugins/filter`

 ## Usage
-1. Include the component in your controller (AppController or otherwise)
+- Include the component in your controller (AppController or otherwise)

 	`var $components = array('Filter.Filter');`

-2. Use something like the following in your index
+- Use something like the following in your index
 <pre><code>function index() {
 	$filterOptions = $this->Filter->filterOptions;
 	$posts = $this->paginate(null, $this->Filter->filter);
 	$this->set(compact('filterOptions', 'posts'));
 }</pre></code>

-3. Setup your view correctly:
+- Setup your view correctly:
- -Option 1: Helper
+  - Option 1: Helper
 	Use the helper In between the row with all the column headers and the first row of data add:

 	`<?php echo $filter->form('Post', array('name')) ?>`